SAP-samples/teched2022-XP260/exercises/ex4/README.md

 1. Open the SAP BTP Cockpit.
 You will find the URL on the [Getting Started](/exercises/ex0) page.

 2. Navigate to "Services " > "Instances and Subscriptions".
 Under Subscriptions you will see the Audit Log Viewer service.
-Nex to the text field there is a link to the user interface.
+Next to the text field there is a link to the user interface.
 Click on it.

 <br><img src="/exercises/ex4/images/GotoAuditlogviewer1.png" width="70%">